whitneyburton/portfolios/students/1701-front/justyna_winiarska_field/template.markdown

 ## Areas of Emphasis

-My goal was to set solid foundation in css, html and javascript.
+My goal was to set solid foundations in css, html and javascript.
 (What did you set out to accomplish this module?)

 ## Rubric Scores - self evaluation